skylarkcob/sb-core/readme.txt

 = 1.0.0 =
 * First release of this plugin.

+== Upgrade Notice ==
+= 2.2.8 =
+Please read changelog first before you update this plugin.

+= 2.0.0 =
+This plugin only supports for theme which is created by HocWP Team since version 2.0.0.

 == Updates ==
 Updates to the plugin will be posted on [www.hocwp.net](https://hocwp.net/) and the [Extensions by HocWP Team homepage](https://wordpress.org/plugins/sb-core/) will always link to the newest version.